Boston National Historical Park: Old South Meeting House

-The Old South Meeting House, built in 1729 was the site of numerous pre-revolutionary meetings, including one, attended by a crowd estimated at more than 5,000, on the evening prior to the Boston Tea Party in December 1773.
-It served as a church until 1877, when it became a museum operated by a nonprofit organization dedicated to its preservation.
+The Old South Meeting House, built in 1730, is a traditional New England meeting house with a steeple; it is one of the few extant meeting houses that combine a traditional meeting house–style layout and a Georgian exterior.
+Old South was the site of numerous pre-revolutionary meetings, including one, attended by a crowd of at least 5,000, on the evening prior to the Boston Tea Party in December 1773.
+The congregation moved out to the new Old South Church in 1875, and in 1877 it became a museum operated by the Old South Association.
+The organization's successor, Revolutionary Spaces, still operates the building as a museum.

 Old State House

-The Old State House is the oldest municipal building in Boston.
-Built in 1713, it was the seat of the Colonial government, and afterward the State government, until 1798.
+The Old State House is the oldest extant municipal building in Boston.
+Built in 1713, it was the seat of the Colonial government, and afterward the State government until the Massachusetts State House opened in 1798.
 The Boston Massacre took place in front of the building in 1770.
-In 1881 it was saved from destruction by the Bostonian Society, which was formed specifically to preserve it.
-The society still operates the City owned building as a museum.
-The Boston Massacre is reenacted regularly under the society's auspices.
+In 1881 it was leased as a museum to the Bostonian Society, which was formed specifically to preserve it.
+The society's successor, Revolutionary Spaces, still operates the city-owned building as a museum.
+The Boston Massacre is reenacted outside every year.

 Paul Revere House

 The Paul Revere House is one of the oldest surviving buildings in Boston.
-It was built in 1680, and was purchased by Paul Revere in 1770.
-Today it is owned and operated by the Paul Revere Memorial Association as a museum.
+It was built by 1680 and was purchased by Paul Revere in 1770.
+The Paul Revere Memorial Association opened the house as a museum in 1908.